What Is A Commercial Invoice For Shipping?

-If you’re an e-commerce shipper, you are probably already well aware of the online shopping boom.
-E-commerce sales are skyrocketing and demand for shipping capacity from Asia to Europe and North America is exploding.
+If you’re an e-commerce importer or exporter, you’re probably already well aware of the online shopping boom.
+E-commerce sales are skyrocketing and with many SMBs looking to save money by sourcing goods overseas, demand for shipping capacity from Asia to Europe and North America is exploding.

 US Customs Complexity

-We surveyed buyers on Freightos.com a couple months back and found that 17% of them listed dealing with custom as their biggest pain point when shipping.
-When we followed up on this and asked our customer success team about it, they reported that at least half of the questions that they get have to do with customs.
+We surveyed importers and exporters on Freightos.com and found that 17% of them listed dealing with customs as their biggest pain point when shipping.
+When we followed up on this and asked our customer success team about it, they reported that at least half of the questions they get have to do with customs.

 Get your all-in freight quote including US customsFIND QUOTES